remotion-dev/remotion/packages/docs/docs/lambda/with-php/laravel.md

 ## remotion-laravel

 This application can be executed on a local machine or computing instance, such as AWS EC2, to call Remotion Lambda and render a video.
 It includes the minimum parameters required for Remotion's lambda [arguments](https://www.remotion.dev/docs/lambda/rendermediaonlambda#arguments) from a REST endpoint.
 After constructing the parameters, they will be passed on to the AWS Lambda Client using the [AWS PHP SDK](https://aws.amazon.com/sdk-for-php/).
 It also contains Laravel boilerplate code for setting up a REST endpoint that calls the Remotion Lambda.
-This project uses [composer](https://gettcomposer.org/doc/01-basic-usage.md).
+This project imitates the operation of [rendermediaonlambda](https://www.remotion.dev/docs/lambda/rendermediaonlambda) and uses [composer](https://gettcomposer.org/doc/01-basic-usage.md).

 ### Setup